Share Post:

 Common Characteristics

-• Often integer-based: Numbers are often whole and don’t have fractions or decimals.
+- Often integer-based: Numbers are often entire and don’t have fractions or decimals.

 Discrete data is typically visualized using bar charts, pie charts, or dot plots, as it’s easy to categorize each value and show differences between categories.